 - 1. Proposals for new development must reflect the character and appearance of the surrounding area and demonstrate high quality design.
 Where applicable, reference should be made to the identified features of the relevant character area as identified on the Policies Map. - 2.
 The design and layout of development must recognise key features of the landscape, built character and heritage and seek to reflect these through: - a. the use of good quality materials that complement the existing palette of materials used within the area; and - b. the scale and mass of buildings being in keeping with those that surround them. - 3.
 Boundary treatments are particularly important to the setting of development.
 Residential proposals should include details of boundary treatments and other means of enclosure and demonstrate how the boundaries between properties and public space will enhance the environmental setting.
 Boundary treatments must be appropriate to ensure they are long lasting. - 4.
 Development is encouraged to maximise sustainable design and construction techniques and to incorporate a range of energy efficiency features into any new or renovated buildings and supporting infrastructure. - 5.
-Development of new dwellings that involves the loss of garden space will not be permitted.
+Development of new dwellings that involves the loss of garden space where this would cause harm to the local area's prevailing character and setting will not be permitted.